ShivMoh/Tempus_Fugit_CSE3203_Project/README.md

 ### Create a Database in PostgreSQL

-1. Open a database manager (E.G: DBeaver, pgAdmin).
+1. Open a database manager (E.G: DBeaver, pgAdmin) or use a terminal.
-2. Create a new database for your Laravel project.
+2. Create a new postgres database for your Laravel project.

 ### Install Laravel